bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Stratum V2 wasn't designed for decentralized payouts.
 That's actually a problem with miner firmware.
 One of the other talks earlier, the P2Pool talk, touched on why that's a problem.
-Antpool, Bitmain, and whatnot, and some of the other miner creators just assumed that we would never need Coinbase payouts larger than 500 bytes, a kilobyte maybe.
+Antpool, Bitmain, and whatnot, and some of the other miner creators just assumed that we would never need coinbase payouts larger than 500 bytes, a kilobyte maybe.
 That's not enough to run a non-custodial pool fully, because you just can't cram everybody's payout in every block.
 Well, we want to do that.
 And that's the best.